Nine Things That Your Parent Taught You About Mesothelioma And Asbestos

 Pericardial Mesothelioma and Asbestos Exposure

-Pericardial mesothelioma is an uncommon form of mesothelioma that occurs in the heart's lining (pericardium).
-This type of mesothelioma typically causes symptoms like chest pain or fatigue that may be similar to other health conditions.
+Pericardial Mesothelioma occurs in the pericardium, which is a tissue that surrounds the heart.
+This type of mesothelioma generally results in symptoms such as chest pain or fatigue that may mimic other health conditions.

-What Causes Pericardial Mesothelioma?
+What is the cause of Pericardial Mesothelioma?

 Symptoms